 The smell of delicious food can trigger a mouth-watering reaction.
 We start producing saliva in anticipation of the food that may (or may not!) be entering our mouth shortly.

 In fact, mouth-watering was the first unconditioned response identified by Ivan Pavlov when he conducted his Pavlov’s dog experiment.
-Pavlov noticed that his dog’s mouth would water whenever he entered to give it food.
+Pavlov noticed that his dog’s mouth would water whenever he entered to give it food, leading to the concept of the Pavlovian response.

 Pavlov later turned this into a conditioned stimulus and response when he taught his dog to salivate whenever he rang a bell before feeding the dog.
 Here, the dog’s salivation was a learned reaction to a rining bell – it wasn’t innate, but had to be taught through repetition.